Undergraduate programs

 The Department of Chemistry offers the following undergraduate programs:

-To ensure optimal learning conditions and encourage academic success, each 1st- and 2nd-year course (undergraduate level) is accompanied by a review session, where students can obtain additional explanations and do practical exercises.
+To ensure optimal learning conditions and encourage academic success, each first and second-year course (undergraduate level) is accompanied by a review session, where students can obtain additional explanations and do practical exercises.

-Over these 2 years, the groups remain essentially unchanged, to ease students' integration, group cohesion and teamwork.
+Over these 2 years, the groups remain essentially unchanged, to ease the integration of students, group cohesion and teamwork.

-Chemists play a key role in a wide range of key areas, including:
+Chemists play a key role in a wide range of key areas, such as:

 - Energy